IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Performance Evaluation

 \subsection{User-Dependent Evaluation}

-For each user's 12 sessions data, we randomly selected five sessions for training.
-The rest was used for testing in a randomized cross-validation fashion.
-Fig.~\ref{fig:5}(a) illustrates the average MAE \& NME and corresponding standard deviations for all the 51 facial landmarks of each participant.
-Specifically, IMUFace obtains an average of 2.21 mm MAE and 3.40\% NME with average standard deviations of 0.99 mm and 0.90\%.
-Among all participants, U4 performed the best, with an MAE of only 1.46, while U8 had the highest MAE at 2.72.
-Fig.~\ref{fig:5}(b) depicts the Cumulative Density Function (CDF) of the MAE errors for each individual participant as well as cross-participant cases.
-60.0\% of the MAEs are less than 2.21, indicating a high level of prediction accuracy.
-Moreover, different landmarks may exhibit varying error levels due to their differing movement characteristics.
-Fig.~\ref{fig:5}(c) visualizes the average MAE for all 51 major landmarks.
-We found that the reconstructed landmarks on the eyebrows and mouth have relatively more significant errors, while the facial landmarks around the eyes have more minor errors.
-This is mainly because the eyebrows and mouth change more during facial expression variations.
+For each user's 12 recorded sessions, we randomly selected five sessions for training, while the remaining sessions were used for testing in a randomized cross-validation manner.
+Fig.~\ref{fig:5}(a) presents the average Mean Absolute Error (MAE) and Normalized Mean Error (NME), along with their corresponding standard deviations, for all 51 facial landmarks of each participant.
+Specifically, the blue bars represent the average MAE (in millimeters), which reflects the absolute spatial deviation between the predicted and ground truth landmarks.
+The red bars represent the average NME (in percentage), which measures the relative deviation normalized by the facial size, enabling cross-user performance comparison regardless of individual facial dimensions.
+These two complementary metrics provide a comprehensive evaluation of both absolute and relative reconstruction accuracy.
+IMUFace achieves an average MAE of 2.21~mm and an NME of 3.40\%, with standard deviations of 0.99~mm and 0.90\%, respectively.
+Among all participants, U4 achieves the best performance with an MAE of only 1.46~mm, while U8 exhibits the highest MAE at 2.72~mm.
+Fig.~\ref{fig:5}(b) illustrates the Cumulative Density Function (CDF) of MAE for each individual participant as well as across all participants.
+The CDF curve reveals that 60.0\% of the samples have an MAE below 2.21~mm, indicating a high overall prediction accuracy.
+This distribution further confirms the robustness of our model in reconstructing facial landmarks with low error rates across different users.
+In addition, different landmarks tend to exhibit varying error levels due to their distinct movement patterns during facial expressions.
+Fig.~\ref{fig:5}(c) visualizes the average MAE for each of the 51 facial landmarks.
+We observe that landmarks located on the eyebrows and mouth tend to have higher reconstruction errors, while those around the eyes generally exhibit lower errors.
+This is mainly because the eyebrows and mouth undergo more dynamic deformations during expression changes, making their accurate reconstruction more challenging.